liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/01-blogs/03-managing-blog-entries.markdown

 ![Figure 1: The Blogs app in Site Administration lists the site's blog entries.](../../../../images/blog-entries-site-admin.png)

 You can use the Management Bar to manage your site's blog entries.
-If you've added files or folders to your Document Library, then you're already familiar with the Management Bar's *Add* button (![Add](../../../../images/icon-add.png)).
+If you've added blog entries via your site's Blogs app, then you're already familiar with the Management Bar's *Add* button (![Add](../../../../images/icon-add.png)).
 The sections that follow describe the rest of the Management Bar.

 ## View Types

 The *View Types* button is to the left of the Add button.
-It lets you choose how to display the Document Library's items.
+It lets you choose how to display the blog entries in the Blogs app.
 The View Types button's icon depends on the selected view type:

 -   **Cards** (![Cards](../../../../images/icon-view-type-cards.png)): Shows a
     card-like rendering of the blog entry, with the author's profile picture.
 If